 - Head supported comfortably

-- Arms folded on abdomen (reduces shoulder muscle tension)
+- Arms folded on the abdomen (reduces shoulder muscle tension)

 - Slight left lateral tilt (improves breathing comfort)